ibm-cloud-docs/sap/sap-terraform-automate-3tier-nw-hana.md

 {:codeblock: .codeblock}
 {:tip: .tip}

-# Automating NW7.X and HANA 3-tier distributed architecture on {{site.data.keyword.cloud_notm}} with Terraform and Ansible
+# Automating NetWeaver 7.x and HANA 3-tier distributed architecture on {{site.data.keyword.cloud}} VPC with Terraform and Ansible
 {: #create-terraform-3tier-nw-hana-vpc-ansible}

-You can use Terraform scripts to deploy the SAP NW app server and HANA db infrastructure on the VPC created with the SAP BASTION Deployment Server.
+You can use Terraform scripts to deploy the SAP NW app server and HANA db infrastructure on the VPC created with the SAP Bastion Deployment Server.
 The Terraform scripts create the virtual infrastructure and then call the Ansible playbook to create the SAP architecture on the VPC.
 The recommended place to run the scripts is on the SAP Bastion Deployment Server which has Terraform and Ansible installed on it, along with the necessary storage space for SAP Kits. {{site.data.keyword.cloud_notm}} VPC infrastructure consists of SAP certified hardware using Intel Xeon CPUs and additional Intel technologies.
 {: shortdesc}

 ## SAP Solution implemented